Anchorage Municipality Court Records

 Website: Alaska DHSS Vital Statistics

-Marriage certificates cost $30 for a certified copy when ordered through the state.
+Certified copies of marriage certificates cost $30 when ordered through the state.
 Additional copies ordered at the same time are $25 each.

 Birth and Death Records

-Birth and death certificates are issued exclusively by the Alaska Bureau of Vital Statistics and are not court records.
+Birth and death certificates are issued exclusively by the Alaska Bureau of Vital Statistics — they are not court records.
 Birth records in Alaska are confidential and released only to the registrant, a parent, legal guardian, or an authorized representative.
 Death certificates are available to qualifying family members and authorized individuals.
-Fees follow the same structure as marriage certificates ($30 for the first certified copy, $25 for additional copies).
+Fees follow the same structure as marriage certificates: $30 for the first certified copy and $25 for each additional copy.

 Adoption Records

 Adoption case files in Anchorage are sealed upon finalization under AS 25.23.150.
-Access is restricted to the adoptive parents, the adopted person (once they reach 18), and anyone with a court order granting access.
-Adoption records do not appear on CourtView.
+Access is limited to the adoptive parents, the adopted person once they turn 18, and anyone holding a court order granting access.
+Adoption records don't appear on CourtView.

 Anchorage Municipality Probate Court Records

-Probate matters in Alaska are handled by the Superior Court.
+Probate matters in Alaska fall under the Superior Court's jurisdiction.
 In Anchorage, all probate filings — including estate administration, wills, trusts, guardianships, and conservatorships — are processed at the Nesbett Courthouse.

 What Probate Records Contain